rachfop/runpod-docs/docs/get-started/manage-accounts.md

 Sign up for an account at [RunPod.io](https://www.runpod.io).

+### Convert personal account to a team account

+You can convert a personal account to a team account at anytime.

+1. From the console, select **Convert to Team Account**.
+2. Set a team name and confirm the conversion.

 ## Get invited by a team member

 1. Accept the link sent by a team member.